hugsy/gef/docs/commands/gef-remote.md

 To circumvent this and still enjoy `gef` features with QEMU-user, a simple stub can be artificially added, with the option `--qemu-mode` option of `gef-remote`.
-Note that you need to set the architecture properly first:
+Note that you need to set the architecture to match the target binary first:

 ```
 $ qemu-arm -g 1234 ./my/arm/binary